statewalker/statewalker-resources/README.md

 If some functionalities are missing - it is very simple to add a new adapter implementing it.

+## Adapters

+- GitAdapter - provide possibility to read/write remote repositories and access to their content locally;
+to access to the web uses CORSProxy and local content adapters
+- ESBuild - compiles TSX/TS to JS

+WebAdapters:
+- WebServerAdapter - provide possibility to register resources and dynamic code via routing; uses a plateform-specific HttpServer adapter
+- CORSProxy - dynamic route injecting CORS headers; used mostly on the server

+Plateform-specific adapters (Node,Deno,Browser):
+- HTTPServerAdapter - make resources available over HTTP
+- FileServerAdapter - read/write/delete/enumerates files (on the local disk or remotely; ex: AWS S3)

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)